coryjett/Rancher-to-Solo/README.md

 Under `1 s:O = cluster.local`, note the certificate between `-----BEGIN CERTIFICATE-----` and `-----END CERTIFICATE-----`.
 Compare it to the previous root certificate that was used for Rancher deploy Istio and confirm they are the same.

+## Cut routing over to the new control plane, scale Rancher Istio Ingress to 0, and test

+Configure the load balancer to point to the canary gateway

+`kubectl apply -f bookinfo-routing-canary.yaml`

+Scale the Rancher Istio gateway to zero instances

+`kubectl scale deployment istio-ingressgateway --replicas=0 -n istio-system`

+Confirm you can hit the deployed application using the canary Istio route by navigating to `http://productpage.my.org:8080/productpage`

 ## Mark the Rancher deployed Istio CRDs as Helm managed install the istio-base Helm chart

 Apply the following function per [this](https://github.com/helm/helm/issues/2730#issuecomment-2128275312) Github issue: